Skip to main content

 Milk Thistle

-Milk Thistle supports digestion, especially the absorption of dietary fats, and contains powerful antioxidants which can offer support to both liver and kidney functions.
+Promotes bile creation in support of digestion, especially the absorption of dietary fats, and contains antioxidants which can offer support both liver and kidney functions, and cleanse any toxin build up

 Dandelion Root